The Wildlands successor arrives next month, and will definitely require expensive hardware if you want to see it in the maximum settings

 Ubisoft has made the online action game world open to its main hallmark in recent years, and it seems that despite quite a few complaints coming from around the web about its choices and methods to accrue additional revenue through its creations, the results are definitely positive for its bottom line - which explains why the title Ghost Recon Wildlands is only going to get a storyline two years after its launch.

-Tom Clancy's Ghost Recon: Breakpoint will land players in the shoes of deadly, elusive elite agents in a challenging new game in the near future, with a plot that includes more details about Wildlands - and try to fix its predecessor's key issues, hoping to create a devout and loyal cast of players like the one created around Other hits of the company, such as For Honor and Rainbow Six: Siege.
+Tom Clancy's Ghost Recon: Breakpoint will land players in the shoes of deadly, elusive elite agents in a challenging new game in the near future, with a plot that includes a lot of details that call Wildlands - and try to fix its predecessor's key issues, hoping to create a devout and loyal cast of players like the one created around Other hits of the company, such as For Honor and Rainbow Six: Siege.

 Breakpoint is scheduled to arrive officially in about a month in early October, but the closed beta testing phase of the game (for those who made it early) will begin this week already, bringing the creators to the official systemic requirements - which look remarkably detailed to our delight.